 - You need to show dedication to the flow.
 This means setting aside a specific time and a specific place to get your creative activity done.
 You need to engage yourself as often as possible to evoke the needed conditions to enter the zone and stay there, despite any other appealing activities that may distract you.

 - You need to have a programme.
 Creativity doesn’t suddenly appear.
 It is built day after day, and it is better built inside the flow.
 A daily schedule can help by giving you specific times to focus on your flow and creative endeavours.
 Victor Hugo, the great French author, woke up every day at six o’clock and wrote until lunch-time.
 He claimed these were the best hours for writing and that he wouldn’t spoil them for anything.

 - You need to learn to prioritise.
 You are probably a modern individual with many activities and distinct roles in your life: you possibly are a professional, a parent, a child of someone else, a life partner, a friend, a committee member, a sibling, an athlete, an avid sports-person, a scientist, an artist, a whatever you wish to be.
 Yet, if you want to enter the flow and produce a creative outcome in your activities, you’d better start making it a priority.
 You can’t do everything all at once and perform positively.
 Choose one activity that is of the utmost importance to you right now and give that activity your full focus.

 There are so many things to discuss about this amazing phenomenon that we call the “flow”, but we will cover it in many other articles.
 First, let’s get acquainted with this whole idea.
 I invite you to start observing your daily activity: do you invite the flow into your life?
 Is this an attitude you wish to add or enhance?
 I will be glad to receive your feedback!

-If you are keen to learn how to “be in the zone”, you can contact me via email:
+If you are keen to learn how to be in the creative flow and by that give your career a great boost and get your goals been realized, you can contact me via email: